 For married employees wishing to combine the cost of family coverage while being employed with districts/entities participating in TRS-ActiveCare, please contact the Benefits Office for a Split Premium Application.

-Qualifying Enrollment - No changes are allowed outside of the designated open enrollment period UNLESS you experience a Special Enrollment Event.
+No changes are allowed outside of the designated open enrollment period UNLESS you experience a special enrollment event.
 Qualifying events include:

 - Divorce (resulting in loss of coverage),